Skip to main content | Website improvement | Accessibility help

 • Each of you must complete and submit a civil partnership notice, along with the required documents and the appropriate fee, to the registrar for the district in which you want to register your civil partnership.

 • Timing is important.
 The notices must be submitted early enough to enable the registrar to satisfy himself that you are free to register a civil partnership.
-Normally notices should with the registrar about 4 weeks before the civil partnership registration but if either of you has been married or in a Civil partnership before, the notices should be with the registrar 6 weeks beforehand.
-The minimum period is 15 days before the civil partnership, but if you leave things late you could be faced with the need to postpone your civil partnership registration.
+Normally notices should with the registrar about 10-12 weeks.
+The minimum period is 29 days before the civil partnership, but if you leave things late you could be faced with the need to postpone your civil partnership registration.

 • Although both parties do not need to attend personally to hand in your civil partnership notice, at least one of you may be asked to attend personally before the date of the civil partnership registration.
 This might be necessary to finalise arrangements with the registrar.